Best septic tank treatments 2026

 Homes with garbage disposals.
 Food waste is harder for bacteria to process than human waste.
 If you use a garbage disposal (which we don't recommend for septic homes), supplemental bacteria can help manage the increased organic load.

 Older or struggling systems.
 If your system is showing early signs of stress (mild odors, slightly slow drains, sluggish drainfield) but hasn't failed, biological treatments combined with proper maintenance may help stabilize performance.
+Pairing treatment with a basic septic system alarm helps catch problems early before they become costly repairs.

 Limitations